chloeli-15/jailbreaking_interp/README.md

 **Consistency.**

 **Generalizability.** The refusal score well separates activations on harmful and harmless prompts in Llama2, replicating previous results.
-However, this separation is smaller for Vicuna-7b.
+However, this separation is smaller for Vicuna.
 Further, it does not separate between harmless prompts and harmful suffix prompts with an adversarial suffix that can successfully jailbreak.
 This is not surprising as we expect the suffix to increase the model's likelihood of saying "Sure".

-- FIND LOGIT DIFF SEPARATING HARMLESS VS SUFFIX
--

 <img width="900" alt="Logit attribution cumulative residual" src="https://github.com/chloeli-15/jailbreaking_interp/assets/8319231/97ab29c8-e70c-476f-8990-7f65e7be1568">